Code-Institute-Submissions/ksngo-Project2/README.md

     - On hover over, shows hidden <div> tag on information for users to understand the goal of this website, guide to use this website and the data source.

 #### Main Buttons
-- Display Filters (button tag)
+- Begin Filtering (button tag)
     - allow user to show out the filters below it.
-Button name changed to 'Hide filters'.
-When clicked again, the filters will become hidden from view.
+Thereafter, Button name changed to 'Hide filters' or 'Display filters' on clicking.
+This is to facilitate hiding away the filters from the screen if the user chooses to do so.
-- Results in descending price (button tag)
+- descending price results in table (button tag)
     - allow user to display results in table in descending price.
 After pressing once, the results will display in table below it.
-The neighbour button 'Results in ascending price' will also be disabled.
-The button's name will change to  'Next 50 results' for user to click again to show the next 50 results on table.
+The neighbour button 'ascending price results in table' will be disabled.
+The button's name will change to  'Next' button for user to click again to show the next 50 results on table.
 Once results are exhausted, the button hover-over cursor effect will change from pointer to default and the hover-effect to red will stop too.
-- Results in ascending price (button tag)
+- ascending price results in table (button tag)
     - allow user to display results in table in ascending price.
 Similar user interactive effects with 'Results in descending price' button.
 - Reset (button) tag
     - allow user to remove existing shown table, remove markers on the map and zoom map to default zoom and default latitude/longtitude.
 - Number of Results (div tag)
     - allow user to know how many results are yielded.
-This tag is normally hidden till 'Results in ascending/descending price' button is clicked.
+This tag is normally hidden till 'ascending/descending price table' button is clicked.

 #### Filters Buttons
 - Filter by Town (button) tag